Michigan goal: International play

 Mikael Granlund scored a Zorro goal for Finland against Russia in the 2011 World Ice Hockey Championships semifinals.

 Aaron Huglen scored a Michigan goal for the United States against Canada in the semifinals of the 2018 Hlinka Gretzky Cup, an under-18 tournament.

 At the 2020 World Junior Ice Hockey Championships, Nils Höglander scored a Zorro goal for Sweden in the bronze-medal game against Finland.
 He previously won two consecutive "goal of the year" awards in the Swedish Hockey League for similar goals.

-Kent Johnson, a University of Michigan alumnus, has scored four Michigan goals in his career, including one for Canada against the Czech Republic in the 2022 World Junior Ice Hockey Championships.
+Kent Johnson, a University of Michigan alumnus, has scored four Michigan goals in his international career, including one for Canada against the Czech Republic in the 2022 World Junior Ice Hockey Championships.
+Johnson scored his first Michigan goal in the NHL on March 24, 2023.

-At the 2023 IIHF World Women's U18 Championship, Slovakia's Nela Lopušanová, aged 14 at the time, scored a Zorro goal in a quarterfinal game against Sweden.
+At the 2023 IIHF World Women's U18 Championship, Slovakia's Nela Lopušanová, aged 14 at the time, scored a high wrap goal in a quarterfinal game against Sweden.
 It was the first such goal scored at a top-level IIHF women's tournament.
+She scored a second one at an Olympic Qualifier game against Kazakhstan on December 12, 2024.

 Criticism

-Some commentators have criticized the lacrosse-style goal as showboating, a form of unsportsmanlike conduct.
+Some commentators have criticized the Michigan goal as showboating, a form of unsportsmanlike conduct.
 Filip Forsberg scored one in a blowout win as a 19-year-old, leading to rebuke from his coach and later contrition from Forsberg.

-In 2003, 16-year-old Sidney Crosby scored a Michigan goal for Rimouski Oceanic of the Quebec Major Junior Hockey League as Rimouski's fifth goal in a 7–1 win against the Quebec Remparts.
+In 2003, 16-year-old Sidney Crosby scored a Michigan goal for Rimouski Océanic of the Quebec Major Junior Hockey League as Rimouski's fifth goal in a 7–1 win against the Quebec Remparts.
 Don Cherry of Hockey Night in Canada called Crosby a "hot dog" for his flamboyant celebration after scoring goals.
 "I'm not shaken by his words," Crosby told The Globe and Mail.